 CmPS may require additional meetings on Saturdays to complete the action plan for the project.

-Please see Ms. Pivonka in room 312 for an application.
-Applications are due by September 8.
+Please see Mrs. Schepps in room 322 for an application.
+Applications are due by August 29.